Graphing the Mandelbrot Set

 Better graphing

 Currently we have a binary diverges/doesn't diverge colouring which leaves out a lot of detail.
-Instead we can colour based on how many iterations it takes it cross our 2 threshold.
+Instead we can colour based on how many iterations it takes it cross our threshold of 2.

-First let's modify the diverges function to return the iteration it crossed our 2 threshold on or otherwise return the max iteration.
+First let's modify the diverges function to return the iteration it crossed our threshold of 2 on or otherwise return the max iteration.

 fn diverges(x0: f64, y0: f64) -> usize {